christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens —so we can track how language models refine their predictions across layers.
 The approach will be applied first to interpret layers and activations, and then to dive deeper into feature and circuit discovery.

-This technique is essentially a causal intervention – we're directly messing with parts of the model to figure out how they contribute to the output.
+This technique is essentially a causal intervention —we're directly messing with parts of the model to figure out how they contribute to the output.
 Most of the methods in this analysis fit this kind of framework.

 To make sense of what’s happening, we also need a solid performance metric to track how things change when we intervene.
 That way, we can get a clear read on how the model's behavior shifts.

 For the ToM task, where the goal is to distinguish between the believed and actual locations of objects, the model needs to predict both the original and updated locations after certain actions.
 The metric we’ll use here is logit difference, which represents the difference between the logit of the believed location and the logit of the actual location.
 In this case:
 `logit(basket) - logit(box)`<sub>[<a href="https://arxiv.org/pdf/2211.00593" title="Wang" rel="nofollow">10</a>]</sub>.